mvxcvi/browserid-rails/README.md

 * `user_model` - The name of the ActiveModel class for application users.
   The default is `"User"`.
-* `email_field` - The name of the attribute on the user model which contains the user's email.
-The default is `"email"`.
+* `email_field` - The attribute of the user model which contains the user's email.
+The default is `:email`.
 * `session_variable` - The location the authenticated email is stored in the client's session.
 The default is `:browserid_email`.
 * `verifier` - The type of verifier to use to authenticate client BrowserID